-Extended Producer Responsibility (EPR).
-We help clients implement local, national, and international product take-back and recycling programs for electronic products and supplies to ensure compliance with WEEE legislation, hazardous waste laws, and dangerous goods rules.
+We help clients implement local, national, and international product take-back and recycling programs for electronic products and supplies to ensure compliance with waste, electrical, and electronic equipment (WEEE) legislation, hazardous waste laws, and dangerous goods rules.

-Energy Efficiency.
-We advise clients on state, federal and international energy efficiency mandates, including performance, testing, reporting, certification and labeling requirements, conformance with ENERGY STAR specifications, and partnership requirements.
+We advise clients on state, federal and international energy efficiency mandates, including performance, testing, reporting, certification and labeling requirements, conformance with ENERGY STAR® specifications, and partnership requirements.
 We also defend against disqualification and delisting efforts.

-Sustainability and Corporate Social Responsibility (CSR).
-We advise on sustainability and CSR initiatives, including the development and publication of CSR reports, setting and meeting corporate goals on sustainability, and preparing submissions to benchmarking and rankings organizations such as the Carbon Disclosure Project and Dow Jones Sustainability Index.
+We advise on ESG, sustainability, and CSR initiatives, including the development and publication of CSR reports, setting and meeting corporate goals on sustainability, and preparing submissions to benchmarking and rankings organizations such as the Carbon Disclosure Project and Dow Jones Sustainability Index.

 We advise on proposed legislation and rulemakings and help shape future environmental requirements in the U.S. and in key markets world-wide.
 We have helped clients shape the development of EPA rules, California’s energy efficiency standards, and EPR measures world-wide.